 Woman Charged with Fatal Hit-and-Run Attempted to ‘Hide Her Identity,’ Prosecutor Argues

 Thank you for reading Baltimore Witness.
-Help us continue our mission into 2024.

 Donate Now

-A 23-year-old woman “attempted to hide her identity” by recovering her license plate after she struck and killed victim Aaron Hall with her car last year, a Baltimore City prosecutor argued during the defendant’s bail review on Sept.
+A 23-year-old woman “attempted to hide her identity” by removing her license plate after she struck and killed victim Aaron Hall with her car last year, a Baltimore City prosecutor argued during the defendant’s bail review on Sept.
 17.

 According to the assistant state’s attorney, Megan Sherman was driving 81 mph in a 25 mph zone on July 19, 2023, when she ran through a red light and hit the 41-year-old victim who was crossing the street.
-After crashing the car, Sherman recovered one of her license plates “to avoid detection” and was picked up by someone in a family member’s car.
+After crashing the car, Sherman removed one of her license plates “to avoid detection” and was picked up by someone in a family member’s car.

 Baltimore Police Department officers later went to the defendant’s home and saw she had an injury above one of her eyes.
 A bloodstain with Sherman’s likely DNA was also found on the driver’s airbag, the prosecutor said.